venturecommunism/react-app/README.md

 The app should become available at [http://localhost:3000](http://localhost:3000)

-# Server side installation
+# Installation

-Tested on Ubuntu 14.04
+For the server side, this is tested on Ubuntu 14.04

 1) On for e.g. Rackspace, Install a 2GB flavor (needed or the Datomic docker container will crash) Ubuntu 14.04 LTS (Trusty Tahr) (PV)